juliotrigo/sqlalchemy-filters/README.rst

         # ...
     ]

-The `model` key is optional if the query being filtered only applies to one model.
+The `model` key is optional if the original query being filtered only applies to one model.

 If there is only one filter, the containing list may be omitted: